aranasoft/PhantomIIS/README.md

 access to the ASP.NET site, and it's pages, scripts, and bundles, without the developer having to fully configure an IIS site.

+## What does it do?

+Configuring IIS can be a pain, especially in Development or Continuous Integration scenarios where the physical directory can change from test run to test run.
+PhantomIIS will spin up a new instance of IIS Express, using the directory and port you specify, execute PhantomJS, and then gracefully shut down IIS Express.
+There is no need to worry about App Domains, physical directories, and proper IIS configurations.

 ## Install

 Download the latest version from the [Releases](https://github.com/aranasoft/PhantomIIS/releases) page.